Printmaking Techniques and Terms

 A collaged plate made of card etc. The surface is built up using a variety of materials – plaster, acrylic paint, card, cloth, leaves etc. Surface must be sealed before printing.
 Can print intaglio or relief.

-A lift resist process in which positive marks are established with melted vegetable fat, coated with acrylic resist, aquatinted, and then etched. (developed by Friedhard Kiekeben and Susan Groce in 1998).
+A lift resist process in which positive marks are made with melted vegetable fat, coated with acrylic resist, aquatinted, and then etched.

 No aquatint is needed with aluminium etching.